ThePornDatabase/ThePornDB.bundle/README.md

 - Input your API Token in the Personal API Key box
 - Select any other options and save your changes

-> For a successful match to your videos, filenames should be in the format ???-???-???-???
+> For a successful match to your videos, filenames should be in the format Site YYYY-MM-DD Title (The date is the most important part)